truist/reveal.js/slides/electricity-house/electricity.md

 ## And we'll learn:

 * The earth is a poor conductor
-* Electricity does not naturally go to ground
+* Electricity does not naturally go to earth
-* The "hot" wire is electrically dangerous *because of* grounding
+* The hot wire is electrically dangerous *because of* grounding
-    * Ditto for bathtubs
+* Bathtubs are electrically dangerous *because of* grounding
 * The ground wire would be effective even if it wasn't connected to earth
 * Your house does not have two-phase power